Montane ecosystem: Montane forests

 Montane forests occur between the submontane zone and the subalpine zone.
 The elevation at which one habitat changes to another varies across the globe, particularly by latitude.
 The upper limit of montane forests, the tree line, is often marked by a change to hardier species that occur in less dense stands.
 For example, in the Sierra Nevada of California, the montane forest has dense stands of lodgepole pine and red fir, while the Sierra Nevada subalpine zone contains sparse stands of whitebark pine.

 The lower bound of the montane zone may be a "lower timberline" that separates the montane forest from drier steppe or desert region.

 Montane forests differ from lowland forests in the same area.
 The climate of montane forests is colder than lowland climate at the same latitude, so the montane forests often have species typical of higher-latitude lowland forests.
 Humans can disturb montane forests through forestry and agriculture.
 On isolated mountains, montane forests surrounded by treeless dry regions are typical "sky island" ecosystems.

 Temperate climate

 Montane forests in temperate climate are typically one of temperate coniferous forest or temperate broadleaf and mixed forest, forest types that are well known from Europe and northeastern North America.
-The trees are, however, often not identical to those found further north: geology and climate causes different related species to occur in montane forests.

-Montane forests outside Europe tend to be more species-rich, because the major mountain chains of Europe are oriented east–west.
+Montane forests outside Europe tend to be more species-rich, because Europe during the Pleistocene offered smaller-area refugia from the glaciers.

-Montane forests in temperate climate occur in Europe (the Alps, Carpathians, Caucasus and more), in North America (Cascade Range, Klamath-Siskiyou, Appalachians and more), south-western South America, New Zealand and the Himalayas.
+Montane forests in temperate climate occur in Europe (the Alps, Carpathians, and more), in North America (e.g. Appalachians, Rocky Mountains, Cascade Range, and Sierra Nevada), South America, New Zealand, and the Himalayas.

 Climate change is predicted to affect temperate montane forests.
-For example, in the Pacific Northwest of North America, climate change may cause "potential reduced snowpack, higher levels of evapotranspiration, increased summer drought" which will negatively affect montane wetlands.
+For example, in the Pacific Northwest of North America, climate change may cause "potential reduced snowpack, higher levels of evapotranspiration and increased summer drought" which will negatively affect montane wetlands.